top of page

 1 WEEK, GROUP PROJECT

-DESIGN STATEMENT: In the course of one-week department-wide design challenge called T-Minus, design and present to a panel of judges a souvenir commemorating the 50th anniversary of Rochester Insititute of Technology's Henrietta campus incorporating reclaimed wood from a century-old white oak tree that once stood on campus and inspired by the work and philosophies of Wendall Castle
+DESIGN STATEMENT: In the course of one-week department-wide design challenge called T-Minus, design and present to a panel of judges a souvenir commemorating the 50th anniversary of Rochester Insititute of Technology's Henrietta campus incorporating reclaimed wood from a century-old white oak tree that once stood on campus and inspired by the work and philosophies of Wendell Castle

 Personal Contributions